ans-group/docs.ukfast.co.uk/source/fastdrive/addinganemployeefromexcel.md

 ![Image68](files/Image68.png)

 Once permissions have been set, you will have the option to send out confirmation emails.
-This lets the user know that they have been added as a user.
+This lets the new user know that they have been added to FASTdrive.